Shlomo Bar-Aba

 Shlomo Bar-Aba (שלמה בראבא; born July 11, 1950) is an Israeli comedian, actor, dubber and TV host.
 Since 1978 he has been acting in the long-running Israeli entertainment television program Zehu Ze!
 (That's It!).
-He also regularly appeared in many Israeli theatres, TV shows, and in film. winner of an Ophir Award for his role in the film "Footnote" and two Television Academy Awards for his roles in the series "Uri and Ella" and the series "Six Zeros".
+He also regularly appeared performed in Israeli theatre, television, and film.
+He won an Ophir Award for his role in the film Footnote and two Television Academy Awards for his respective roles in the series Uri and Ella and Six Zeros.

 Biography

 Bar-Aba was born in Hadera and raised in Netanya to Holocaust-survivor parents as the eldest son with two younger sisters.
 He was named after his paternal grandfather, who was the Chief Rabbi of the city of Lodz.
 In his youth, he studied drama at the Renanim School of the Arts in Tel Aviv.
 After the school's attempted closure in 1967 and its relocation from its permanent building, he completed the twelfth grade at Thelma Yellin High School.

 Bar-Aba began his military service as a trainee in the IDF air force pilot program.
 After dropping out he transferred to the Central Command Band and participated in its program "Red Alinio La'Bik'a" in 1969, in which he sang a solo on the song "Hamrlava".
 That same year, the band was chosen as the band of the year on Galei Tzahal.
 In 1970, he participated in another program of the Central Command Band – "By the Jordan River" ("Leyad Hayarden").